 In addition to the other information set forth in this Quarterly Report on Form 10-Q, you should carefully consider the risk factors discussed in "Part I. Item 1A.
-Risk Factors" in this Quarterly Report on Form 10-Q and our 2021 Annual Report, as well as the risk factor below, which supplements and should be read in conjunction with the risk factors disclosed in our 2021 Annual Report, any and all of which could materially affect our business, financial condition, or future results.
+Risk Factors" in our 2021 Annual Report, and the risk factor below, which supplements and should be read in conjunction with the risk factors disclosed in our 2021 Annual Report, any and all of which could materially affect our business, financial condition, or future results.
 Except as described below in this Item 1A., there have been no material changes from the risk factors previously disclosed in the 2021 Annual Report.
-The risks described in our 2021 Annual Report are not the only risks facing our Company.
+The risks described below and in our 2021 Annual Report are not the only risks facing our Company.
 Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition, or future results.

-The current war in Ukraine may adversely affect our business, financial condition and results of operations
+The current war in Ukraine may adversely affect our business, financial condition, and results of operations

-Since our business is global in nature, political, economic, and other conditions in foreign countries and regions, including geopolitical risks, such as the current war between Russia and Ukraine, may adversely affect our business, financial condition and results of operations.
-While we have limited operations in Russia, and regional revenues represent a de minimis percentage of our total revenues, our regional operations have been affected by sanctions by a number of governments on the Russian financial sector, including the United States, the European Union, and the United Kingdom, as well as Russian countersanctions and other economic, financial and export restrictions.
-These sanctions and restrictions may disrupt our ability to collect outstanding accounts receivable and support our existing customers and employees in Russia.
+Since our business is global in nature, political, economic, and other conditions in foreign countries and regions, including geopolitical risks, such as the current war between Russia and Ukraine, may adversely affect our business, financial condition, and results of operations.